Best Gaming Monitors Under $200 (2026)

 The catch: 300Hz on a budget panel means some image quality trade-offs vs a higher-end IPS.
 Fine for competitive gaming, not the best for color-sensitive work.

-Who it’s for: Builders on the tightest budgets who need to allocate as much as possible to the GPU and CPU.
+Who it’s for: Builders on the tightest budgets who need to put as much money as possible into the CPU and GPU.

 Avoid unknown Amazon brands — poor quality control and fake specs are common.
-Stick with AOC, BenQ, LG, MSI, Acer, and Asus.
+Stick with Dell, Asus, BenQ, MSI, and Acer.
 The brands matter at this price tier.

 A few specific things not worth paying for at this budget: